devlikeapro/waha-docs/content/en/blog/crypto-how-to/index.md

 In this article, we're going to cover different techniques for those who not familiar with crypto payments how you can still support the project and get [WAHA Plus and WAHA PRO](/pricing).

+If you have any questions during this journey, kindly contact us at
+<a href="mailto:waha@devlike.pro?subject=Crypto+Payments">crypto@devlike.pro</a>,
+we'll find a way to help you!

 ## Get Crypto Address and Amount
 ### Step 1 - Login to WAHA Portal